dineshkummarc/phpmyBugs2/README.md

 - [x] Added new theme 'phpmybugs'
 - [x] Added new Dependencies into en and Fr Languages
 - [ ] phpmyBugs/: : the theme \phpmyBugs\public\theme\pmb-red, shows dark blue color instead of red as marked in the theme.
-- [ ] /phpmyBugs/index.php?project=default&page=dashboard: the language dropdown field shows language short names, thats why user is not able to understand the languages
+- [x] /phpmyBugs/index.php?project=default&page=dashboard: the language dropdown field shows language short names, thats why user is not able to understand the languages
-- [ ] duplicate language files exists on the server like fr, french & en, English. remove redundency.
+- [x] duplicate language files exists on the server like fr, french & en, English. removed redundent language files en and fr.
 - [ ] portal name is used a hardcoded name in several places of the portal.
 - [ ] deprecation alerts on upgrading the test env to php7.4.33
 - [ ] /phpmyBugs/: error 'Wrong token.
 Please send again the form.'